 Geometrics have been a popular trend across other interior areas this year (cushions, duvets, rugs) and the look will be big for carpet trends 2021.
 Brintons suggests that herringbone in particular will be popular, in different sizes, textures and colors; Carpetright has recently released a dotty range that is cute in children's rooms.

 Alternative Flooring's Lorna Haigh says we're getting bolder with our geometrics, experimenting with bright hues and 'a play on haberdashery with button and ribbon pattern for carpets and a patchwork for runners'.

 The interior designer of the project, Trilbey Gordon, says: 'I love to use bold, statement-making carpets in decadent jewel tones.
 Carpeting adds warmth to an interior.
-We are in turbulent times and during these periods people tend to look to textures and colours that offer comfort.
+We are in turbulent times and during these periods people tend to look to textures and colors that offer comfort.

 'There is something about the feel of a plush soft carpet that is incredibly reassuring.
-Statement coloured carpets were a trend we thought we’d left behind.
+Statement colored carpets were a trend we thought we’d left behind.
 But style is cyclical and we’re in the midst of a 1970s-inspired interiors boom.
 Joe Colombo, Nanda Vigo and Willy Rizzo were all designers from the 1960s and 70s that had penchant for carpet and their aesthetic feels very relevant now.'

 How to choose carpet